ftclausen/ftclausen.github.io/_posts/2022-02-12-josephus-problem-revisited.markdown

 shows the case for $n = 21$ but I found it useful to step through the small cases as well.

+Formatting note: I am using a comma followed by some notes.
+The font for the `\text{...}` is not beautiful but serves the purpose.

 ###  n = 1

 This is the base case so $J(1) = 1$